October 6, 2022

 FRIENDLY FACES

-He gave me a tour of the giant communal bunkroom, and I quickly glanced around at all the other pilgrims hoping I might see Joe and Sebastian.
+I arrived at the coastal town of Navia by mid-afternoon, where I was greeted by Aurelio, the proprietor of the albergue where I would be staying that evening.
+He gave me a tour of the giant communal bunkroom, and I quickly glanced around at all the other pilgrims, hoping I might see Joe and Sebastian.
 But they weren’t there.

-Perhaps they were stopping a few kilometers back in Piñera like the other pilgrims I ate dinner with at the albergue last night.
+Perhaps they were stopping a few kilometers back in Piñera, like the other pilgrims I ate dinner with at the albergue last night.
 Or maybe they would show up later this afternoon.
-They did need to walk a few extra kilometers than me after all.
+After all, they did need to walk a few extra kilometers than I did.

 But there was also a chance I’d never cross paths with them again.
 That happens on the Camino.
-You get offset by one or two towns, and then you just keep moving forward toward Santiago paralleling each other with a gap that prevents you from ever crossing paths again.
+You get offset by one or two towns, and then you keep moving forward toward Santiago, paralleling each other with a gap that prevents you from ever crossing paths again.

-After showering up and relaxing a bit at the albergue, I went in search of a grocery store to buy some more food for the next day’s walk.
-Tomorrow was supposed to be filled with lots of ups and downs, and I’d need to walk at least 20 miles (32.2 kilometers) to make it to Ribadeo – the last town on the coast before the Camino del Norte turned inland.
+After showering up and relaxing a bit at the albergue, I went in search of a grocery store to buy some more food for tomorrow’s walk.
+According to Auerio, it would be filled with lots of fatiguing ups and downs, and I’d need to walk 20 miles (32.2 kilometers) to make it to Ribadeo – the last town on the coast before the Camino del Norte turned inland.

-I was just returning back to the albergue, when I looked in surprise.
-Joe standing outside smoking a cigarette.
+As I made my way back to the albergue, I turned the corner and was greeted with a surprise.
+Joe was standing outside the door smoking a cigarette.
 He and Sebastian made it to Navia after all!

 And that wasn’t all.
-Ken – the black guy from South Carolina who I met a few days ago – was there too.
+Ken, the guy from South Carolina whom I met a few days ago, was also there.
 He’d linked up with Joe and Sebastian sometime this afternoon.
-Then I spotted Nicki, the German pilgrim (and medical student) who I ate dinner with last night at the albergue.
+Then I spotted Nicki, the German pilgrim (and medical student), whom I ate dinner with last night at the albergue.

 In just a matter of moments, I felt an abundance of happiness.
 There were so many familiar faces around me!
-It was that same feeling I’d get when I’d see see my trail family in town.
+It was that same feeling I’d get on my long-distance backpacking treks when I’d see my trail family during our resupply periods in town.
 All I wanted now was to celebrate this pilgrim reunion with lots of good food and tall tales about our adventures.

 The Camino provides